SitLog/source_code/README.md

 At this point, a basic version of swipl has been installed, however, some extra packages are missing so we run the next commands to install them.

     $ cd ../packages
-    Note: In the next step, a Java compilation error may ocurr.
-          Simply ignore it since we can proceed with a successful compilation and installation of swipl executing the rest of the instructions.
+    Note: Despite a Java compilation error while executing the next step, we can proceed with the rest of the instructions to successfully install swipl.
     $ ./configure
     $ make
     $ sudo make install